EvgeniyTsarkov/PetStoreTask/README.md

 This small framework is designed as a test task.

 Currently it contains two tests for GetPetById endpoint of Swagger petstore service (https://petstore.swagger.io/).

 In the process of development the following tools were used:

-Unit testing framework: NUnit
+Unit testing framework: NUnit,
-BDD Framework: SpecFlow
+BDD Framework: SpecFlow,
-Test cases definition language: Gherkin
+Test cases definition language: Gherkin,
-Logger: Serilog
+Logger: Serilog,
-Reporting framework: Allure
+Reporting framework: Allure,

 An example of Allure report is contained in Allure report example file